jeffdonthemic/jeffdonthemic.github.io/_posts/2009-04-08-start-developing-with-salesforcecom-today.markdown

 	<li><a href="http://en.wikipedia.org/wiki/Open_mind" target="_blank">Open Mind</a> - Be open to new ways of doing things.
 Programming in a multi-tenant environment has it's advantages as well as its disadvantages.
 Fortunately, the advantages well out weight the disadvantages.
 It takes some getting used to but it's not rocket science.</li>
 </ol>
 <strong>Other languages and APIs</strong>
-<p>There are a number of <a href="http://wiki.developerforce.com/index.php/Web_Services_API" target="_blank">toolkits &amp; APIs</a> for other languages and technologies including RoR, Flex, PHP, Cocoa, Google, Facebook and many more. .NET developers can build natively in Visual Studion and Salesforce.com has even <a href="http://wiki.developerforce.com/index.php/Force.com_for_ASP.NET_Developers" target="_blank">written an article</a> aimed at getting .NET developers up to speed quickly.</p>
+<p>There are a number of <a href="http://wiki.developerforce.com/index.php/Web_Services_API" target="_blank">toolkits & APIs</a> for other languages and technologies including RoR, Flex, PHP, Cocoa, Google, Facebook and many more. .NET developers can build natively in Visual Studion and Salesforce.com has even <a href="http://wiki.developerforce.com/index.php/Force.com_for_ASP.NET_Developers" target="_blank">written an article</a> aimed at getting .NET developers up to speed quickly.</p>
 <p>Java developers should have no problem groking the language as it is very similar to Java but very much watered-down.</p>
 <p><strong>Don't wait... get started developing today!!</strong></p>